ligato/docs/docs/developer-guide/kvs-troubleshooting.md

         //...
     }
 ```
-You can edit only input argument by passing metadata to the `Update()` method.
+You can only edit an input argument by passing metadata to the `Update()` method.

 Example code block: